9001/copyparty/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+NOTE:
-all of the below are optional, consider them as inspiration, delete and rewrite at will
+all of the below are optional, consider them as inspiration, delete and rewrite at will, thx md

 **Describe the bug**
 a description of what the bug is